 Conflict of interest: The authors report that they have no conflicts of interest.

 Funding Statement: This project was unfunded and carried out as part of a University undergraduate research project by Ilja Obels.
-Peijue Huangfu, Julia Critchley and Sandra Ninsiima also received support from the Preventive Treatment Of Latent Tuberculosis Infection In People With Diabetes Mellitus (PROTID) study funded by the European Developing Countries Clinical Trials Partnership 2 (EDCTP) programme supported by the European Union (grant number RIA2018CO-2514-PROTID).
+Peijue Huangfu, Julia Critchley and Sandra Ninsiima all received support from the Preventive Treatment Of Latent Tuberculosis Infection In People With Diabetes Mellitus (PROTID) study funded by the European Developing Countries Clinical Trials Partnership 2 (EDCTP) programme supported by the European Union (grant number RIA2018CO-2514-PROTID).

-Word count: 3869
+Word count: 4021